(Disclosure: Some of the links below may be affiliate links)

 FV = P ( 1 + I ) ^ n

-This will only work if the interest (I) is is in the same time unit as n.
-Generally, you have a yearly interest rate (r) and a number of compounding periods per year (t):
+This formula will only work if the interest (I) is in the same time unit as n.
+Generally, you have a yearly interest rate (r) and some compounding periods per year (t):